benwhalley/mindframe/docs/architecture.md

 In most cases steps are likely to be a 'logical unit' of therapy which can be achieved in a single LLM prompt (e.g. 'establish rapport at the opening of a session', or 'identify discrepancies to build motivation').
 Simpler, 'island' steps might be used to create a `digression`, e.g. to 'give health information' or 'take an affect measurement' from the client (more on this below).

-'Techniques' within a psychological intervention might be implement within either single `step`, plus associated `judgement`, or by linking together multiple steps.
+*Techniques* within a psychological intervention might be implemented within either single `step`, plus associated `judgement`, or by linking together multiple steps.
 For example, eliciting imagery in MI might be a single step with the goal to meet the judgement 'has patient generated an image of their problem?'.
 Or it might be a sequence of steps with multiple judgements, like: 'has patient generated an initial image of their problem', followed by an invitation to 'make it more concrete' and the judgement/goal 'has the patient described additional details for the image?'.

 Steps are implemented as templated llm prompts which are evaluated _in the context of the current conversation_.
 Although the same step may be repeated multiple times, the response of the agent will change because the conversation context builds.
 Each time the client responds or a step is repeated, a `turn` occurs.

 ##### Taking turns in conversation

 We envisage treatment as a chatbot (or spoken-word chatbot), that is inherently sequential.
 The system and client take turns to speak, and each turn is logged.